 1 to 2 Onions

-1 small piece Ginger *sliced into thin strips
+1 small piece Ginger *cut into fine strips

 Itokonnyaku/Shirataki (Konjac Noodles) *optional